A short introduction to Monstrous Moonshine: Monstrous Moonshine

-Conway and Norton not only proposed this conjecture, but also computed a huge amount of evidence for it.
-First, using Thompson's work, as well as the character table of $\M$, they could determine empirically all the groups that would be the ones appearing in the correspondence (if their conjecture was valid).
-For example, to the class $2A$ of the group $\M$ ($2$ means that it is a conjugacy class of elements of order $2$ and $A$ distinguishes such classes; there is for instance another class of involutions judiciously named $2B$), the data produced by Thompson was enough so they could guess that it corresponds to a group $\Gamma_0(2)$ called the \textit{Hecke congruence subgroup of level $2$} of $\mathrm{PSL}_2(\mathbb{Z})$.
+Conway and Norton not only made this conjecture of theirs, but also computed a convincing amount of evidence for it.
+Using Thompson's work as well as the character table of $\M$ they were able to determine empirically all the groups that should appear in the correspondence (if valid).
+For example, the data produced by Thompson was enough for them to guess that the class of $\M$ denoted $2A$ would have to correspond to the \textit{Hecke congruence subgroup of level $2$} of $\mathrm{PSL}_2(\mathbb{Z})$.
+In the notation $2A$, $2$ means that it is a conjugacy class of elements of order $2$ and $A$ distinguishes such classes; there is for instance another class of involutions judiciously called $2B$.

-They also showed that instead of the $194$ expected McKay-Thompson series, there are only $172$ different ones (since for any $g\in\M$, the classes $[g]$ and $[g^{-1}]$ share the same series).
-Moreover, linear relations between the series even lowers (down to $163$) the dimension of the space that they generate.
+Rather than the $194$ expected McKay-Thompson series one naively expects, there are merely $172$ different ones since for any $g\in\M$, the classes $[g]$ and $[g^{-1}]$ define the same series.
+Moreover, there are linear relations between the series which even lowers down to $163$ the dimension of the space that the McKay-Thompson series generate.